abukanivea/dreamteam_prototype_v1/README.md

 ## Setup / Usage
 No installation required.
 Open the Live MVP link above to test the prototype.
-Screens and flows are demonstrated in the Milestone #3 document.
+Screens and flows are demonstrated via documentation.

 ## Data & Privacy Notes
 - No secrets, API keys, or credentials are stored in this repository.